How we scan, and what we never do.

 - Web applications served from those domains

-- Public-facing APIs you authorize for testing
+- Public-facing APIs the requester authorizes for testing

 The following are out of scope unless explicitly added in writing: